-Mako is a robotic surgical arm that can perform partial or total knee replacements and total hip replacements.
+Mako is a robotic surgical arm that can perform partial or total hip replacements.

 By using CT scan information, the system can create 3-D images of the joint and help doctors plan for the surgery.
 During the surgery, doctors can use Mako to prepare the bone, introduce the implant and ensure that it is balanced and fits well.

 “In the same way that a doctor uses a surgical tool like a scalpel, doctors can use Mako,” said Dr. Suk.
 “Mako is a precision tool that allows doctors to perform minimally invasive surgeries—it doesn’t do the surgery by itself.
 It’s essentially an extension of the doctor.”

 Mako is extremely precise—it allows doctors to do partial knee replacements two to three times more accurately than conventional partial knee replacements.
 Mako hip replacements are shown to be four times more accurate and reproducible than conventional hip replacements.
 This accuracy helps spare healthy bone and tissue while getting rid of diseased and problematic bone and tissue.

 What Mako means for you